🧬

 Common inquiries about the breed

-No, their massive size and need for space make them unsuitable for small apartments.
+No, due to their massive size and need for space, they are not recommended for apartment living.

-They require moderate daily exercise, such as long walks, but should not be over-exercised while growing.
+They require moderate daily exercise, such as long walks, but they are not high-energy dogs.

 Do they shed a lot?

-Yes, they have a thick double coat and shed significantly, especially during seasonal changes.
+Yes, they have a dense coat that requires regular brushing and will shed significantly during seasonal changes.

 View Official FCI Standard